-Withdrawal: Parents are required to provide a minimum of 2 weeks' notice in writing prior to withdrawal.
+Parents are required to provide a 30 day termination/disenrollment notice to withdraw from full day or before/after school care program.
+Patrons who fail to provide a 30 day termination/disenrollment notice will be charged the applicable fees.
+Patrons who provide more than a 30 day termination/disenrollment notice are eligible to receive a withdrawal discount of ten percent.
+The one time reduction may be applied to the final (last full billing cycle) payment for full day and before/after school care program.
+This reduction is not applied to Families transitioning to other on post CYS Services programs (e.g. transitioning from CDC to SAC, etc.), Families being supplanted, and DoD contractors and specified space available patrons.
 This notice should be given to the Center Director, Assistant Director or clerical staff.
-Failure to submit written notification will result in on-going assessment fees.
-A one-time ten percent reduction may be applied to the final (last full billing cycle) payment for full day and before/after school care programs when a 30-day notification for withdrawal/disenrollment from a program is provided.
-This reduction is not applied to Families transitioning to other on post CYS programs (e.g. transitioning from CDC to SAC, etc.), Families being supplanted, and DoD contractors and specified space available patrons.
+Failure to submit written notification will result in ongoing assessment fees.